 Emagination's summer camps offer technology learning plus summer camp fun.
 Courses include 3D Animation, iApps, Game Design, Robotics, Programming and more.
 Recreation includes swimming and outdoor field games.
 Campers advance their technology skills, make friends, learn independence and develop self-confidence.

 For more than 30 years, EXPLO has brought together bright, curious, and interesting young people from around the globe.
-Since then, EXPLO has grown into three separate programs: EXPLO at Yale, on the campus of Yale University for students entering grades 10 through 12; EXPLO at Wellesley on the campus of Wellesley College for students entering grades 8 and 9; and EXPLO at St. Mark's, on the campus of St. Mark’s School for students entering grades 4 through 7.
+Since then, EXPLO has grown into three separate programs: EXPLO at Yale, on the campus of Yale University for students entering grades 10 through 12; EXPLO at Wellesley on the campus of Wellesley College for students entering grades 8 and 9; and EXPLO at Wheaton, on the campus of Wheaton College for students entering grades 4 through 7.

 This five-day summer program includes activities and experiments to increase genetic literacy, critical thinking, & interest in biotechnology.
 Students can participate in labs and activities constructing cell and DNA models, observing 5 kingdoms microscopically, extracting DNA, observing mutations in fruit flies and worms, and genetically engineering bacteria.